 Fiduciary fund financial statements are used to account for assets held in a trustee or agency capacity and cannot be used to support the County's own programs.
 Trust funds are accounted for using the economic resources measurement focus and the accrual basis of accounting.
 With this measurement focus, all assets, deferred outflows of resources, liabilities and deferred inflows of resources associated with operation of these funds are included on the statement of fiduciary net position (deficit).
-Additions are recorded when earned and deductions are recorded when a liability is incurred, regardless of the timing of the related cash flows.
+Additions are recorded when a liability is incurred, regardless of the timing of the related cash flows.